A few months ago, I was writing a Go module for using

 working Go library for Rosie!

 The Go client for

 With the Go stack issue resolved, we now have a working Go module for Rosie!
-It’s pretty simple right now, exposing most of Rosie’s functionality but lacking some convenience functions.
+It’s pretty simple right now, exposing most of Rosie’s functionality but lacking in convenience functions.

 that uses it.
 Additional functions for convenient use of

-planned, as indicated by the comments in the file.
-Also, some new Rosie
+planned, as indicated by the comments in the file, but we need volunteers who

 If you are a Go programmer and want to contribute to